ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Trouble Shooting:

 If you lose tracking and the virtual and real-world movement doesn't line up correctly press the touchpad on your GearVR controller or on the side of your GearVR to realign the view.
-If using the daydream version there is no convenient solution yet and you need to restart the whole app.
-Automatically detecting the angle of the offset would be a possible solution.
+If using the cardboard version there is no convenient solution yet and you need to restart the whole app.
 Moving slowly also prevents the cameras from becoming misaligned on Daydream devices.

 If the positional tracking does not work, please make sure you have installed the ARCore App from the Appstore.